Parents often wonder if their kids are too young (or too old) to go to Disney World.

-Theme park tickets for children ages 3 to 9 are discounted from the adult rates but are not free.
+Theme park tickets for children ages 3 to 9 are very slightly discounted from the adult rates but are not free.

 Not only are ticket prices less expensive, but children ages 3-9 generally eat smaller meals.
 Plus, nearly early every dining location at Disney World Resort offers a dedicated kid’s menu with kid-friendly entrees.
 Kids love them and you’ll love how affordable they are compared to the standard menu entrees.

 Children ages 10 and older switch over to the adult price tier for both tickets and meals.